ncatlab/nlab-content/pages/54.md

 ## column
  {#column}

-I am writing an irregular column at [PhysicsForums Insights](https://www.physicsforums.com/insights/).
-Artices in the series include these:
+I used to write an irregular column at [PhysicsForums Insights](https://www.physicsforums.com/insights/).
+Articles in the series include these:

 **on pre-quantum field theory**